Standardized: milk thistle

 History And Folklore

-In ancient Greece and Rome, it was the leaves that were utilized for a variety of ailments.2 However, Dioscorides does mention the usefulness of the seeds, as they were helpful for venomous stings and bites such as snakes bites.5 Another, association, however peculiar, is made with snakes.
+In ancient Greece and Rome, it was the leaves that were utilized for their beneficial properties.
+However, Dioscorides does mention the usefulness of the seeds, as they were helpful for venomous stings and bites such as snakes bites.
+Another, association, however peculiar, is made with snakes.
 An old wives' tail suggested that a man wear milk thistle around his neck in order to inspire aggression among snakes.
-It is rather curious why anyone would want to do such a thing…8
+It is rather curious why anyone would want to do such a thing…

-The leaf was also used to support milk production in lactating mothers,5,9 the connection may have been related to the "Doctrine of Signatures" (when a botanical attribute or growth pattern is related to a medicinal quality) which, in the case of milk thistle, is not only that the leaves are believed to have been originally colored when the Virgin Mary's milk fell upon them, but also that they produce a milky sap when punctured, just like many other leaves in the lettuce family.
 Nicholas Culpepper, the 17th century botanist, avid astrologer, physician, herbalist, and author of the Complete Herbal (1653 CE), also concluded that both milk thistle and blessed thistle shared similar qualities.
-Culpepper, alongside many other herbalists of the time, also recommended boiling the young, tender plant as it had virtue as a spring tonic or alterative.10 During those times it was often eaten like boiled cabbage (after removing the spines, of course).
-The flowerhead, similar and related to the artichoke, were eaten as well.5
+Culpepper, alongside many other herbalists of the time, also recommended boiling the young, tender plant as it had virtue as a spring tonic or alterative.
+During those times it was often eaten like boiled cabbage (after removing the spines, of course).
+The flowerhead, similar and related to the artichoke, were eaten as well.

 Flavor Notes And Energetics

 Uses And Preparations

 Dried seed (technically the fruit) milled into a powder for use as a tincture or encapsulation.